Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Appendix.md

     It will create a Data Lake storage account and Synapse workspace in the new resource group or in the exsiting resource group as per the parameter configuration.

     1. Install Powershell [Az](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.1.0).
 Install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
-Clone the repo and browse to the infra folder under this path (..\azure-health-data-services-samples\scripts\infra).
+Clone the repo and browse to the infra folder under this path (..\azure-health-data-services-samples\samples\Analytics Visualization\scripts\infra).
 Log in by running "az login" and following the instructions.
     2. Run below command on powershell terminal to set the subscription where the infra deployment will be done.
     ```PowerShell
     az account set -s 'xxxx-xxxx-xxxx-xxxx-xxxxxx'